pragma-/grafmon/README.md

 # Custom monitor

+Grafmon is not limited to the builtin monitors.
+Grafmon also accepts user-provided commands for monitoring.
+Grafmon can monitor smart plug metrics to track power usage of appliances.
+Grafmon can monitor IoT sensors and more!

-Grafmon accepts user-provided commands for monitoring.
-The command must use output lines in the format of `<float> <string>` to STDIN.
+The command must output lines in the format of `<float> <string>` to STDOUT.
 The `<float>` will be the value associated with `<string>`.
 The `<string>` may contain spaces.
 Grafmon will invoke the command every refresh-rate tick.

-Example:
+It may be necessary to write a small wrapper script to convert the data to the correct formatting.

+Examples:

-    grafmon -c ps -eo pcpu,pid,comm --no-headers
+    grafmon -c 'ps -eo pcpu,pid,comm --no-headers'

+    grafmon -c 'cat file_regularly_overwritten'

+    grafmon -c 'socat TCP-LISTEN:13510 -'

 # Notes